-Ethnographic data will be captured in the form of in situ field notes and audio-recorded debrief reflections of researchers at the end of each day's observations.
-Staff interviews will be recorded and automatically transcribed using MT Teams transcription function.
-The researcher responsible for the data collection will check the accuracy of the transcripts, remove any identifying information, and subsequently import the fully anonymised transcripts into the NVivo software for coding and analysis.
+Ethnographic data will be captured in the form of in situ field notes and audio-recorded debrief reflections of researchers at the end of each day's observations. -These will include no NHS staff input.
+All sStaff interviews will be conducted in person using an encrypted digital voice recorder. recorded and automatically transcribed using MT Teams transcription function-The audio recordings of the staff interviews, will contain identifiable data in the form of staff names, work location, position, experience (number of years) and work email address.
+Post interview, tThe researcher responsible for the data collection will create transcripts of the staff interviews, using the audio recordings alongside their researcher notes.
+During this process the transcripts will be pseudonymised, with any identifying information removed.
+Once eheck the accuracy of the transcripts has been verified, remove any identifying information, and subsequently import the pseudonymised fully anonymised transcripts will be uploaded in a PDF file to the REDCAP eCRF system.
+The original source recording will be stored on the University of Edinburgh Servers for 10 years after the study has ended.
+Once the audio recording has been transferred on to the University of Edinburgh Servers, all audio recordings will be permanently deleted from the encrypted digital voice recorder.
+The validated transcripts will be entered into the NVivo software for coding and data analysis.
 Data analysis will be based on the constant comparative method and informed by 'sensitising concepts' from the literature (e.g. concepts from organisational theory and implementation science), as well as discussions within the wider trial team.
 For further detailed information on the Process Evaluation Sub-Study, please refer to Appendix H.